An HR Glossary for HR Terms

 Agile organizations with remote employees also face other obstacles.
 With teams scattered across the globe, leveraging technology is essential to fostering better collaboration across the company and helping everyone remain connected.

 How Does an Agile Organization Use Technology?

 Agile organizations are only possible because of the advances in analytic and communication technologies.
 With the support of centralized data locations, chat, video conferencing, and more, teams can share and access needed information without having to search through irrelevant information.

-Technology provides the efficiency and accountability agile organizations need to achieve their goal of a connected, supported workplace.
-Providing accessible data and clear communication helps employees do their best work, while clear reporting helps leadership and senior leadership collaborate, make proactive decisions, and recognize employee efforts.
+Technology provides the efficiency and accountability agile organizations need to achieve their goal of a more connected, supported workplace, especially those with remote teams.
+Providing accessible data and clear communication helps employees do their best work, while clear reporting helps management and senior leadership collaborate, make proactive decisions, and recognize employee efforts.

 Get actionable insights in minutes with research-backed, anonymous employee surveys in BambooHR.